The name may have changed, but Bank Australia – formerly bankmecu – is still providing valuable savings options to individuals all over Australia.

 What about the mobile app?Image Source: App Store

-What transaction accounts are offered by Bank Australia (bankmecu)?
+What transaction accounts does Bank Australia (bankmecu) offer?

 - Everyday Access.
 With this everyday account, you can bank fee-free if you meet a number of requirements.
 Account holders are issued a Visa debit card, giving you unlimited transactions at over 3,000 rediATMs around Australia.